 • dB (Power)-Click the dB button on the toolbar to view the optical power information of the circuits.
 The optical power in the optical path in dBm is displayed in the power balloon.
 You can view the aggregated power only for those nodes that have the FV open.
 To open the node FV, right-click the node and choose Open Node FV.
+You can also view the aggregated power of the ports when no circuit is selected.
 It also shows the per channel estimated power of the ports of the selected circuit.